jacopotagliabue/session-path/README.md

-Jacopo Tagliabue, Bingqing Yu, Marie Beaulieu, 2020, "How to Grow a (Product) Tree: Personalized Category Suggestions for eCommerce Type-Ahead", Proceeding of ACL 2020, Seattle, US.
+Jacopo Tagliabue, Bingqing Yu, Marie Beaulieu, 2020, "How to Grow a (Product) Tree: Personalized Category Suggestions for eCommerce Type-Ahead", Companion Proceedings of ACL 2020, Seattle, US.

 The arxiv version is available [here](https://arxiv.org/abs/2005.12781).